January 10, 2005 at 9:52 pm #9346

 On one hair raising expedition of the lads agreed to be my first ever pillion passenger: I nearly killed the pair of us as I clipped a kerb while trying to take a bend as fast the Honda would go, but just about kept control.
 My mate was really impressed…

 My first brush with the boys in blue also came with the C50.
 The Honda had spent all morning doing the lap of the local houses when just as I got home the engine cried “enough!” and packed up.
 As I pushed the bike the final few yards a Police car appeared from nowhere and out popped two of HM’s finest;

 “Have you been riding this son?”
 One bellowed in his best ‘Bill’ voice.

 “No” I croaked, praying that they wouldn’t notice the engine was so hot that it was virtually glowing!
 Boy was I bricking myself!

-But just as I thought I was about to be hauled away and introduced to Norman Stanley Fletcher up popped the cavalry in the shape of my rampaging Mother!
+But just as I thought I was about to be hauled away and introduced to Norman Stanley Fletcher up popped the cavalry.
+This came in the shape of my rampaging Mother!

 “Leave him alone and go catch some criminals!” she screamed at the somewhat startled rossers.